Paradise Bay Antarctica

 I love the way the black and white rendering emphasizes that shape against the surrounding snow.

 In western culture we read from left to right.
-This image is partly dependent upon that notion, which I think adds some energy into this otherwise static image.
+This image is partly dependent upon that notion, which I think adds some energy into an otherwise static image.

-One of the most memorable adventures on the tour involved a zodiac landing and a steep ascent to a hilltop view overlooking the sublime Paradise Bay, one of only two ports were cruise ships stop on the continent.
+One of the most memorable adventures on the tour involved a zodiac landing at the Almirante Brown Antarctic Base followed by a steep ascent to a hilltop view overlooking the sublime Paradise Bay.

 There was loads of snow and ice to meet us on our arrival at the picturesque Brown Station on Paradise Bay.

 Navigating our way along the slippery path from the small jetty, were our zodiacs dropped us off, over the short distance to the beginning of the climb was no easy task.